ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Default:
 : Default

-A transport system can request a protocol that supports sending keep alive packets {{keep-alive}}.
+A Transport Services system can request a protocol that supports sending keep alive packets {{keep-alive}}.
 This property specifies the maximum time an idle connection (one for which no transport packets have been sent) should wait before the Local Endpoint sends a keep-alive packet to the Remote Endpoint.
 Adjusting this Property